wanatpj/codelabs/multiple_inheritance_constructor_order/README.md

 Please consider examples in the following order:
 - `multiple_inheritance_constructor_order/Python/construct`
 - `multiple_inheritance_constructor_order/Python/method`
+- `multiple_inheritance_constructor_order/Python/construct_legacy_style`

 Python is using MRO (Method Resolution Order) to determine in which order methods (e.g constructors) should be called.

 Compare `Python/construct` and `Python/method` to see that the execution order is the same.

+It is possible to call base class constructors in a different order than the lineralization order from MRO.
+One can call the constructors directly.
+See:
+- `multiple_inheritance_constructor_order/Python/construct_direct`

+Allocation of Python class executes in the MRO order, but before the constructor.
+- `multiple_inheritance_constructor_order/Python/allocate_and_contruct`

 # Summary
 - C++ inheritance structure is more like a graph, while for Python is linear